 d.
 Infringement on pledge’s civil rights (drinking, hazing, etc.):

 i.
 Loss of advertising privileges, fund-raising activities, and self-sponsored campus events.

 ii.
-Luther College service project approved by the Hearing Board.
+Luther College service project approved by the Luther College Hearing Board.

 iii.
-Organizational fine: $5 per member payable to the Campus Hearing Board.
+Organizational fine: $5 per member payable to the Luther College Hearing Board.

 2. Second offense